Prompt delivery and free postage for just $29.95.

 Cher Chidzey migrated to Australia from Singapore in 1975 and has a Masters of Science from Melbourne University.
 She has worked as a teacher in secondary schools and TAFE colleges.
 Cher has previously published her memoir The House of 99 Closed Doors.

-Read the reviews of Ken's Quest by an established writer, a senior journalist and an academic who specialises in Asian studies.
+Read the reviews of Ken's Quest by journalists, an established writer and an academic who specialises in Asian studies.